-You can have creative and different desserts, and not live on Pop-Tarts after dinner.
-A solid backpacking recipe can take a at home favorite and and make you a trail star.
+You can have creative and different desserts and not live on Pop-Tarts after dinner.
+A solid backpacking recipe can take an at-home favorite and make you a trail star.

 Pumpkin and Gingersnap Pudding